 These gluten-free pumpkin muffins officially hold the title of most tested recipe on TBG.
 Guess how many times I tested them ?

 Fourteen.
 Fourteen times.
 It even bested the cookie recipe in my cookbook that took 10 tries to get just right.
 I thought I was going to turn into a pumpkin muffin.
-Thankfully they're so delicious that even the textural fails got devoured, warm from the oven, without too many complaints.
+Thankfully they're so delicious that even the textural fails were happily devoured warm from the oven.

 In Search of the Best Gluten-Free Pumpkin Muffin Recipe

 But I know that many of my readers also have egg allergies.
 So I set out to find a formula that would work equally well with flax egg, my preferred egg substitute since I always have flaxseed meal on hand.
-I also wanted these muffins to be naturally sweetened with unrefined sweeteners, and free of gums.
+I also wanted these muffins to be naturally sweetened with unrefined sweeteners.

 I'm so excited to share the results.
 These GF pumpkin muffins are everything I'm craving right now.
 They're: